techworldwithmurali/devops-real-time-projects-bootcamp/1.Buid Java Application/README.md

 If you have any questions or need further clarification, please let me know.

-Please find below the details for user registration:
+Please find below the details for user registration application:

 | Type                          | Branch                                | GitHub URL                       |
 |-------------------------------|---------------------------------------|----------------------------------|